shangleyi/insightface-training-note/README.md

 # Insightface Training Note
-For two months, I have been training face recognition model using deepinsight’s open source project insightface.
+For two months, I have been training face recognition model using deepinsight’s open source project insightface (https://github.com/deepinsight/insightface.git)
 All my experiments were conducted on the Tesla P40 GPU.

 ## 1. Selecting the network and loss function